abhishektripathi24/platform-setup/postgres/README.md

     CREATE USER app_user1 WITH PASSWORD 'some_secret_passwd';
     CREATE USER app_user2 WITH PASSWORD 'some_secret_passwd';

+    -- Users updation
+    ALTER USER reporting_user1 WITH PASSWORD 'new_password';

     -- Grant privileges to users
     GRANT readonly TO reporting_user1;
     GRANT readonly TO reporting_user2;